multimatum-Team/multimatum/reports/sprint6.md

 ### Léo

 ### Louis
-During this week I finalize the QRCode generator by cleaning the actual layout, make consistent the access to the activity and refractoring a significant part of the code.
+During this week I finalized the QRCode generator by cleaning the actual layout, make consistent the access to the activity and refractoring a significant part of the code.
 I create a new class QRGenerator used in the activity and make all associated test.
-It wasn't so simple to refractor this but finnaly it went fine.
+It wasn't so simple to refractor this but finally it went fine.
 I start working on the deadline sort and I finished it next week.

 ### Valentin